ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ### Ibexa Image picker

-Editors can now use a Digital Asset Management platform that enables storing media assets in a central location, as well as organizing, distributing, and sharing them across many channels.
+Editors can now use a Digital Asset Management platform that enables storing media assets in a central location, organizing, distributing, and sharing them across many channels.

 For more information, see [Ibexa DAM](https://doc.ibexa.co/projects/userguide/en/master/dam/ibexa_dam/).